ddean4040/bbPress-Topics-for-Posts/readme.txt

 == Frequently Asked Questions ==

-No questions yet, so fire away!
+= I don't see the Discussion meta box.
+Where is it? =

+See <a href="http://www.simplethemes.com/tutorials/help/disable-comments-in-wordpress">this article</a> for a quick tip on how to toggle the Discussion meta box.

 == Screenshots ==

-1. The post meta box
+1. The post Discussion meta box
+2. Default post settings on the Discussion page

 == Changelog ==